 The sprouts are the only labor-intensive part of this recipe because you need to slice them (and the onions), but it doesn’t take that long and once you’re done you’re pretty much halfway through the recipe which otherwise is as simple as boiling pasta and turning the pepper mill.
 Now I don’t care if you’re the laziest cook on earth, or the busiest person alive– you can handle that.
 Although the recipe called for only 8 ounces of pasta and sprouts each, I almost doubled the quantity to use up all the pasta in the box and also to make enough for Desi and me to brown bag for a couple of days.

-Have a great Thanksgiving, all!
+Have a great Thanksgiving, everyone!

 - 1 box whole-wheat spaghetti (I used the kind that's thinner than average spaghetti but thicker than angel-hair).
 Break the spaghetti into two- or three-inch pieces and cook according to package directions.
 When done, drain, remove to a bowl, and mix in 1 tsp of extra virgin olive oil.